-The cultivars used in the studies included Altura, Bannock Russet, Clearwater Russet, Ranger Russet, Russet Burbank, Umatilla Russet, Waneta and Yukon Gold.
+The cultivars used in the studies included Alturas, Bannock Russet, Clearwater Russet, Ranger Russet, Russet Burbank, Umatilla Russet, Waneta and Yukon Gold.
 The non-russets proved to be especially susceptible to the virus.

 “One of the most susceptible is Yukon Gold,” Karasev said.
-“Also Waneta and Altura.”
+“Also Waneta and Alturas.”

 “One of our recommendations is to be very cautious if your Alturas have Wilga,” said Olsen, who added that Alturas from an Wilga-infected field should probably be shipped as soon as possible.

 Among the russets, Burbank showed more susceptibility than other varieties.
 During a screenhouse inoculation study that focused on NTN, N-Wi and O, the infection rate was above 70 percent for Burbank for all three strains — and nearly 95 percent for N-Wi — yet infection rates were under 20 percent for for both Bannock and Clearwater, and even under 10 percent in multiple cases.

 Burbanks actually held up better than the other varieties of not developing symptoms while in storage.
 Only 20 percent of Burbanks inoculated with NTN showed symptoms and 14 percent inoculated with O did.
 Olsen said it was surprising to see how many potatoes infected with O showed symptoms in storage.
 Ranger (100 percent), Alturas (70) and Umatilla (69) were at a much higher rate than Burbank.